katawaredev/config/packages/typescript-config-permissive/README.md

 - Configuration should require minimum effort with no-frills, out of the box experience.

-This configuration is intended for uasage with [babel](https://babeljs.io/), without emitting through TypeScript compiler.
+This configuration is intended to be used with [babel](https://babeljs.io/), without emitting through TypeScript compiler.

 ## Install